Thinking of RFID-shielding?

 I also taped this aluminum foil tape over my nice clear plastic passport cover and used this for my last trip which was one and a half years.

 I didn’t love hiding my beautiful passport but I did like knowing I might be protecting myself from identity theft.
 Over time I had some fun with its decor as you see above in one past version.

 The only thing bad about this case was that at passport control stations, the authorities need you to remove your passport from the sleeve for scanning.
 After a while, my sleeve (not the foil) started to split.
 I’m now on the hunt for a sleeve that doesn’t have so much of a pocket.
 Or I’ll cut the inside of this one to create less of a pocket.
 That should enable the passport to be slid out more easily.

 TIP: Remove your passport from a sleeve prior to handing it to the official.
-It’s not fair (or wise?) to make their jobs harder and I have seen a few worry about breaking my sleeve.
+It’s not fair (or wise) to make their jobs harder and I have seen a few worry about breaking my sleeve.
 (I’d used this sleeve for 2 years prior to covering it in the foil.)